Working From Home: What if You Never Saw Your Colleagues in Person Again? - Slashdot

 And I'll save 2.2 hours a day commuting, face interruptions every 20 minutes to 'please....', and eventually go virtual at Starbucks when I've finis

-I am in that boat now and can't be happier (Score:2)
+I am in that boat now and can't be happier (Score:3)

 Beyond that there is NO reason to be in the same office as everything we work on is scattered globally and we couldn't even PHYSICALLY touch the systems if we want to (READ: CLOUD), if the systems fall offline we call one of the big 3 and they go look at down systems.
 Other than that we keep the systems running and go on about our day.